Hallstein Commission

-The Hallstein Commission is the European Commission that held office from 7 January 1958 to 30 June 1967.
+The Hallstein Commission was the European Commission of the European Economic Community (EEC) between 7 January 1958 to 30 June 1967.
 Its president was Walter Hallstein and held two separate mandates.

+In 1965, President of France Charles de Gaulle rejected Hallstein's proposed Common Agricultural Policy, resulting in the "empty chair crisis".
+In a boycott, France recalled its representative in Brussels and refused to take its seat in the Council of Ministers.
+The crisis was resolved by in 1966 by the Luxembourg compromise, which gave members a veto on matters ‘very important national interest(s)'.

 Work

 It was the first commission on the European Economic Community and held its first formal meeting on 16 January 1958 at the Château of Val-Duchesse.
 It was succeeded by the Rey Commission.
 It served two terms and had 9 members (two each from France, Italy and Germany, one each from Luxembourg, Belgium and the Netherlands).
 It began work on the European single market and the Common Agricultural Policy.
 The commission enjoyed a number of successes, such as the cereal prices accord which it managed to achieve in the wake of de Gaulle's veto of Britain's membership.
 De Gaulle was a major opponent to the commission, and proposals such as the cereal prices accord were designed to bind France closer to the EEC to make it harder to break it up.
 Its work gained it esteem and prestige not only from the member states, but from outside the community when the commission made its debut at the Kennedy Round.